aliclark/pragmatic-password-generator/README.md

   --online [rate-per-second]
-                        assume only online bruteforcing at rate/s --service {facebook}  services which use HSM to prevent offline cracking
+                        assume only online bruteforcing at rate/s --service {facebook}  services which use HSM to prevent offline cracking --minimum-length characters
+                        generate more characters if below the minimum length specified --show-entropy        display the entropy needed (in bits) without generating a password
 ```

 Using the default parameters, an attacker 2 years into the future